 The religious theme is very clear among the Pont-Aven painters, as can be seen in this selection of paintings and lithographs.
 Gauguin himself did not hesitate todepict Christ in some of his canvases...
-Maurice Denis, who was a member of the Dominican Third Order, bought Gauguin's The Self Portrait of the Yellow Christ in 1903.
-But with Denis the vision of holiness is more firmly anchored in the everyday as in Pilgrims of Emmaüs, a colour lithograph from 1895.
-On the other hand, for Émile classical religious Bernard. iconography is a thematic base, we have Virgins and child, Nativities...
-Paul Sérusier, for his part, explored Mysteries, researching.
-Golden Mean. and mathematical formulae dictating the proportions to be used in religious works.
+Maurice Denis, who was a member of the Dominican Third Order, bought Gauguin's The Self Portrait of the Yellow Christ in 1903...
+But with Denis, the vision of holiness is more firmly anchored in the everyday as in Pilgrims of Emmaüs, a colour lithograph from 1895.
+On the other hand, for Émile Bernard, classical religious iconography is a thematic base, we have Virgins and child, Nativities...
+Paul Sérusier, for his part, explored the Mysteries, researching, The Golden Mean, and mathematical formulae dictating the proportions to be used in religious works.